Improving Sequential Query Recommendation with Immediate User Feedback: Related Work

-Autoregressive (AR) models are popular in various natural language processing tasks, as the standard unsupervised language modelling objective is based on predicting the next word token having read all the previous ones.
-Recently, AR models have been used for many different information retrieval tasks like query recommendation, query reformulation and document ranking \citep{DehghaniRAF17, ren2018conversational, ahmad2019context, jiang2018rin, wu2018query, mustar2020using}.
-Due to the ability to process variable length input sequences, RNNs are the most widely preferred AR models for the query recommendation task \citep{DehghaniRAF17, ren2018conversational, ahmad2019context, jiang2018rin, wu2018query}.
-In general, AR models for query recommendation models the next query to be recommended as the function of the past queries executed in the same session. \citet{DehghaniRAF17} augmented the generic RNN based sequence-to-sequence (seq2seq) models for query recommendation with query-aware attention mechanism \citep{BahdanauCB14} and a pointer network \citep{vinyals2015pointer} to deal with the Out-Of-Vocabulary words. \citet{wu2018query} proposed a method to integrate historical user feedback data in RNN-based query suggestion approaches.
-The proposed method uses historical interaction data to create embeddings and attention scores for queries by combining query tokens, associated search result contents and corresponding `click' information.
-Depending on whether a link is clicked or not, both positive and negative feedback memories are learned for different query, search content pairs.
-Though the proposed architecture makes use of the historical user interaction data, the recommendation strategy is not online and does not adapt to the immediate user feedback.
-In \citet{ahmad2019context}, authors proposed a hierarchical deep neural network architecture.
-The proposed context attentive document-ranking and query-suggestion algorithm encodes the query and the search session activities into search context representation using two-level hierarchical recurrent neural network.
-Query and document embeddings are constructed from pre-trained word embeddings using bi-directional RNN with inner attention mechanism.
-The search context embeddings are obtained by passing the query and relevant documents through an LSTM model.
-The query recommendation task consists of a series of word-level predictions that predict the next word given the current query and the search context.
+The standard unsupervised language Autoregressive (AR) models' objective is predicting the next word token (comprising a query), having processed all the previous ones.
+Such models have been popular in various Natural Language Processing (NLP) tasks, while recently they have been used for knowledge retrieval, query prediction, query reformulation, and document ranking \citep{DehghaniRAF17, ren2018conversational}.
+Specifically, Recurrent Neural Networks (RNN) are AR models adopted for query prediction due to their ability to process variable length input sequences \citep{ahmad2019context, jiang2018rin, wu2018query,sordoni2015hierarchical}. \citet{DehghaniRAF17} augmented the RNN-based sequence-to-sequence (seq2seq) models for query prediction with a query-aware attention mechanism \citep{BahdanauCB14} and a pointer network \citep{vinyals2015pointer} to deal with the Out-of-Vocabulary words. \citet{wu2018query} proposed a method to integrate historical user feedback in RNN-based query prediction approaches.
+The proposed method uses historical interaction data to create embeddings and attention scores for queries by combining query-tokens associated with search result contents (e.g., hyperlinks), and corresponding `click' streams.
+Depending on whether a hyperlink is `clicked' or not, both positive and negative feedback is learned for different queries.
+Although such an approach makes use of historical user interaction data, the prediction strategy is not online and does not adapt to immediate feedback.